circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 #### Development vs. Production Orbs

 Orb versions may be added to the registry either as development versions or production versions.
-Production versions are always a semantic version like 1.5.3; whereas development versions can be tagged with a string and are always prefixed with dev:.
+Production versions are always a semantic version like 1.5.3; whereas development versions can be tagged with a string and are always prefixed with `dev:` for example `dev:myfirstorb`.

 ##### Development and Production Orb Security Profiles